Before we begin. A disclaimer.

 I've been blogging daily for 5+ years.
 Here I'm just organizing all of my notes into books.

-I'm not working backwards, trying to connect the dots in reverse, similar to how we do when we wake up from a dream.
+I'm not working backwards and I'm not connecting the dots in reverse, similar to how we do when we wake up from a dream.

 Expect me to contradict myself as I change my mind on stuff.